Skip to main content

 Research - Drawings Drawings of roof and plants for the Screen Handprint project. pencil drawing pencil drawing ink drawing ink drawing ink drawing charcoal drawing charcoal drawing charcoal drawing gouache painting stencil collage and painting print on paper print on paper print on paper charcoal print on paper print on paper print on paper print on paper researching and drawing researching and drawing All photos are Hien own work selecting cloth dying cloth weaving choosing threads

-Struggling for the land - 'Conflicts of Identities' project MA year
+Self-portrait 5-year-old - 'Conflicts of Identities' project MA year